-My father makes an amazing oyster stew that is rich, creamy and unbelievably delicious.
+My father makes an amazing oyster stew that is rich, creamy, and unbelievably delicious.
 We always serve it at family functions and holidays.
-We had a small Thanksgiving this year with just my husband, my children and me.
-It was nice to spend time at home watching movies by the fire and making a delicious feast.
-I had to make my Dad’s oyster stew – it’s tradition.
-I am not a fan of eating the oysters in the stew (I save them for my husband) but the broth is amazing with oyster crackers.
-My children tried it for the first time this year, my daughter just liked the broth and crackers but my son gobbled up the oysters.
+We had a small Thanksgiving this year with just my husband, my children, and me.
+It was nice to spend time at home watching movies by the fire and making a delicious feast and of course, I had to make my Dad’s oyster stew–it’s tradition!
+My children tried it for the first time this year, my daughter just liked the broth and crackers but my son devoured the oysters.

 - 4 tbsp of butter